-5. An employee on a ship, train, or bus who waits on and is responsible for the comfort of passengers, takes orders foror distributes food, etc.
+5. An employee on a ship, train, or bus who waits on and is responsible for the comfort of passengers, takes orders for or distributes food, etc.

 As you have read at the top passage of my introduction, I really thought I was fulfilling God's dream for my life until I realize I was VERY wrong.
 All along, I was the Master of my dream, never a steward.
 God is the spectator.
-I was simply making use of God to help me achieve what I want to and then give the glory to God.
-Have you spotted the irony here?
+I was simply making use of God to help me achieve what I want and then give the glory to God.
+Do you see the irony here?
 God must be shaking His head in heaven saying, "I never gave this dream to you, why are you giving glory to me?"
 Maybe a better illustration would be as though you are asking God to sign your blank cheque.
 That is why you see the repeated failures that I went through in the process of accomplishing my dream.
-These failures are like big glowing neon signs alerting me that I'm doing it the wrong way.
+These failures are like big glowing neon signs alerting me that I'm heading the wrong way.

 When God is the giver of your dream, I can assure you, this dream will come to past.
-He will be responsible over every single detail during the process of you achieving your dream.
-I cannot recollect how many times God has turned the tides in my favour during tough times when my income was insufficient.
+He will be responsible over every single detail in the process of your journey.
+I cannot recall how many times God has turned the tides in my favour during tough times when my income was insufficient.
 Being in pursuit of my dream doesn't exempt me from temporal moments of lack, stress and struggles.
 The question is, when.
 Whenever I go through these challenges, I simply let God take full responsibility of this business.
 Remind myself that I'm only a steward.
 If God has given you the vision, He will bring the provision.
 I will remember the revelation God showed me years ago of how He used Moses to lead the children of Israel across the red sea.
 The moment I do that, my trust in His provision is reaffirmed.
 My faith in Him strengthened.

 6. Supreme Authority